let-unimi/liblet/docs/installation.rst

 .. warning::

-   This library uses a *beaconing* mechanism based on the `Google Analytics Measurement Protocol <https://developers.google.com/analytics/devguides/collection/protocol/v1/>`__ that has the only purpose of traking what versions are used and in what environment.
+   This library uses a *beaconing* mechanism based on the `Google Analytics Measurement Protocol <https://developers.google.com/analytics/devguides/collection/protocol/v1/>`__ that has the only purpose of tracking what versions are used and in what environment.
 To completely **disable** the reporting just set the :envvar:`LIBLET_NOBEACON` in your environment before importing the library.

 We recommend using the latest version of Python 3, LibLET supports Python 3.7 and newer.
 These packages will be installed automatically when installing
 LibLET:

 * `antlr4-python3-runtime`_ the runtime of `ANTLR 4`_ for Python 3;
 * `jupyter`_ a web application to create documents that contain live code, math, visualizations and narrative text;
 * `graphviz <https://pypi.org/project/graphviz/>`__ the Python binding for the `Graphviz`_ graph visualization software.

 .. _ANTLR 4: https://www.antlr.org/
 .. _Graphviz: https://www.graphviz.org/